Choose Your Favorite Manufactured Homes Builders After You Decide Which State to Live In(See our list below.)

 There are dealers in the state who will represent other manufactured homes builders who do not have plants in the state but do have sales centers in that state.

 Please Note: Each manufacturer listed will have plants and dealers in other states as well as the home state listed.
 Not all manufacturers, however, are in all states.
 Some are strictly regional manufacturers while some are coast-to-coast.

 We hope this list helps you find the better known builders and the areas their retail centers and factories are located in as well as their style of building:

 Jacobsen Homes - Main Plant is in Safety Harbor.
 Since 1959.
 This builder is important to mention here because it specializes in retirees and mostly in Florida.
 Focuses on in-park sales.
 Midrange prices and excellent reputation.
 800-282-5389 Jacobsen Homes

-Also marketing in Florida is Palm Harbor Homes, known for upscale homes, Fleetwood Homes, Skyline Corp. and others.
+Also marketing in Florida is Palm Harbor Homes, (now owned by Cavco), known for upscale homes; Fleetwood Homes; Skyline Corp., and others.

 Also see Clayton and Skyline.

 Palm Harbor Homes - Dallas - Builds, sells, finances and insures.
 18 plants across country.
 Primary focus is West, South and Southeast regions.
 Mid range prices - innovative designs - not the low end market - Now has a modular home line.
 Focuses on the high end.
 Model centers in 27 states.
 972-991-2422 Palm Harbor Homes

 CAVCO - Phoenix, mid range and expanding into high.
 Largest in Southwest and Western states.
 Lots of innovation.
 Also park models and cabins.
 Cavco Manufactured Homes Builder

 Sunshine Homes - Red Bay - Mid price range.
 Mostly regional but also across US.
 Since 1971.
 256-356-4427 Sunshine Homes